swyxio/swyxkit/README.md

 - and [set the env variables in Netlify](https://docs.netlify.com/configure-builds/environment-variables/#declare-variables)

 When deploying, don't forget to set it in Netlify: https://app.netlify.com/sites/YOUR_SITE/settings/deploys#environment

+### Step 2: Make your first post

+Open a new Github issue on your new repo, write some title and markdown in the body, **add a `Published` tag**, and then save.

+You should see it refetched in local dev or in the deployed site pretty quickly.
+You can configure Sveltekit to build each blog page up front, or on demand.
+Up to you to trade off speed and flexibility.

+If your `Published` post doesn't show up, you may have forgotten to set `APPROVED_POSTERS_GH_USERNAME` to your github username, as above.

+If all of this is annoying feel free to rip out the GitHub Issues CMS wiring and do your own content pipeline, I'm not your boss.
+MDSveX is already set up in this repo if you prefer not having a disconnected content toolchain from your codebase (which is fine, i just like having it in a different place for a better editing experience).
+See also my blogpost on [the benefits of using Github Issues as CMS](https://swyxkit.netlify.app/moving-to-a-github-cms).

 ## Optimizations to try after you are done deploying